• Updated on Dec 2, 2025

 Table of Contents

-The Combo Manaslu and Annapurna Circuit Trek will take you to the most desired trail in the Himalayas.
+The Combo Manaslu Circuit and Annapurna Circuit Trek will take you to the most desired trail in the Himalayas.
 The trek starts with lush green vegetation, villages, waterfalls, a suspension bridge, farmland, and the Himalayas.

 Starting with the MANASLU REGION, the trek continues through restricted areas with majestic scenic views of remote Nepal.
 Manalsu is one of the off-the-beaten trails with strict restrictions for travelers, and one has to follow those.